hansxiao7/Lightning-Deal-E-Commerce/README.md

     - RedisTemplate + RedisConnectionFactory are used;
 - 9/29/2021
   - Use WebMvcConfigurer to customerize the handler for cookie session to get user info;
+  - Finished the front pages and order services;